Open-Cascade-SAS/OCCT/dox/user_guides/visualization/visualization.md

 *PresentationManager* and *Selector3D*, which manage the presentation and selection of present interactive objects, are associated to the main Viewer.

+*WARNING!* Do NOT use integer values (like in sample above) in real code - use appropriate enumerations instead!
+Each presentable object has independent list of supported display and selection modes; for instance, *AIS_DisplayMode* enumeration is applicable only to *AIS_Shape* presentations.

 @subsection occt_visu_3_4 Local Selection

 @subsubsection occt_visu_3_4_1 Selection Modes